Due to COVID-19, most hackathons are online only.

 Make sure they record it locally, that way if they cut out you still have a copy that can be uploaded to youtube.

-Worth noting twitch does not transcode unless you are a partner, so your input stream is sent directly to hackers.
-Streaming in 1080p 60fps might exclude hackers with weaker internet connections.
+Worth noting Twitch does not transcode unless you are a partner, so your input stream is sent directly to hackers.
+Streaming in 1080p 60fps without transcoding might exclude hackers with weaker internet connections.
+Working with Hackathons UK or other similar organisations can be a solution to this as they have the potential to offer a partnered channel to stream on.

 Be careful with copyrighted content¶